Nduduzo444/Harvest-Assemblies-/README.md

-# Harvest Assemblies of Christ Global Church Website
+# Harvest Assemblies of Christ Global Church Website (Dynamic Version)

-A static website built to celebrate the legacy, mission, and community of **Harvest Assemblies of Christ Global Church**.
-This site provides information about the church, its leadership, sermons, events, and a photo gallery of memorable moments.
+This is the **dynamic web application** for Harvest Assemblies of Christ Global Church, built with **Flask** and **Jinja2 templates**.
+It provides a structured, maintainable platform for sermons, events, leadership profiles, and contact forms, powered by Python on the backend.

 ---

 ## ✨ Features

+- **Dynamic Templates**
+  Pages extend from a shared `base.html` layout using Jinja2 blocks.

-- **Responsive Navbar & Sticky Footer**
+- **Navbar & Footer**
-  Unified navigation across all pages with a footer that stays pinned at the bottom.
+  Unified navigation and sticky footer included in `base.html`.

 - **Home Page**
-  Welcome message, mission & vision, quick links, and a preview of church photos with a "See More" option.
+  Welcome message, mission, vision, and quick links.

 - **About Page**
-  History, mission, vision, and core values of the church, including a Google Maps embed for location.
+  Church history, mission, vision, and values with Google Maps embed.

 - **Sermons Page**
-  Section for recent sermons and teachings.
+  Dynamic section for recent sermons.

 - **Events Page**
-  Upcoming events with images and descriptions.
+  Dynamic listing of upcoming events.

 - **Leaders Page**
-  Profiles of Apostle Malesela and other leaders.
+  Profiles of Apostle Malesela and leadership team.

 - **Contact Page**
-  Contact form (static, with alert confirmation) and location map.
+  Contact form with POST handling (name, email, subject, urgency, message).

-- **Gallery Page**
+- **Admin Pages**
-  Interactive photo gallery with **Lightbox effect** for viewing event and moment pictures.
+  Login and dashboard routes for administrative use.

 ---